 What special qualities or skills do you have that could help you be successful in their program?
 How did you develop those qualities or skills?

 Be sure you've done some research on the programs to which you’re applying and (when appropriate) tailor your statement to each program.
 Moreover, be sure you're answering the appropriate question (or questions) asked—some schools (especially MBA programs) ask for multiple essays with specific prompts.

 Admissions Committees read many, many applications.
 Figure out what makes you stand out!
-But also remember to respect the committee’s time and patience—you don’t want to “stand out” in a negative way.
+But also remember to respect the committee's time and patience—you do not want to stand out in a negative way.

 Investigate your field.
 Talk to your professors and other professionals—learn what “professional” means in this context.
 You want to present yourself as ready to move beyond your undergraduate experience and enter into a new intellectual community.